johnitopaisah/Final_Project_OCT_Image_Segmentation_U-Net/README.md

 ## **Usage**
 1. **Preprocess the Dataset:**
-Place OCT images and their segmentation masks in the data dir
+Place OCT images and their segmentation masks in the dataset dir
 2. **Train the Model:**
  ```bash
  python3 train.py